prestodb/presto/CONTRIBUTING.md

           }
       ```

-    * Recommend to add the “/** */” style comments to important or difficult public methods, with explanation of the parameters and returns.
+    * Add the “/** */” style comments to important or difficult public methods, with explanation of the parameters and returns.
     * Within the method body, use “//” style comments on separate lines for difficult parts.
-    * Use “//” style comments for class members if it can help understanding the code.
+    * Use “//” style comments for class fields if it helps to clarify the code.
 Can be on the same line or separate lines in front.
 * **Code succinctness**
     * Inline function calls when appropriate.
 For example, if a function is only called once, we don’t need to create a variable for it.
     * Use reference operator in lambda expressions where possible.
 For example, instead of doing this: